braydonf/nostr-key-change/specification.md

 * Relays MAY store multiple events from a pubkey of this kind.
 * Clients MUST only consider one to be valid.
 If multiple exist, a user interface SHOULD provide a means to pick one.
 There can be various means to help select the key including; sending a DM, displaying public attestations from within a social graph or NIP-03 (OpenTimestamps Attestations for Events) timestamps associated with the event.

-### Recovery Keys Social Attestation Event Details
+## Recovery Keys Attestation Event

 This is an event that is non-replaceable.
 This is a means to select a valid and verified Recovery Keys Setup Event for another pubkey.
 The attestation can be either private or public.
 By making a public attestation, others in the network can see that you're able to verify the recovery keys for a profile; this can help built a robust fault-tolerant social graph.
 The default option SHOULD be private.
 The primary purpose for this event is for clients to be able to verify the recovery keys for a Key Migration and Revocation event (see below).